Everyone at RCM-SAR Station 33 Oak Bay is a volunteer, we are always looking for new members to join us. All are welcome!

 Volunteering as Search and Rescue (SAR) crew

 Becoming an active crew member on search and rescue missions requires specific skills, training, and commitment above all.
-New crew members are selected by our Recruitment Officer and spend the bulk of the first year at the station training to become full crew.
+New crew members are selected by our Recruitment Team and spend the bulk of the first year at the station training to become full crew.

-Requirements for joining as search and rescue crew:
+Requirements for joining as Search and Rescue crew:

-- Pleasure Craft Operator’s Certificate (PCOC)
+- Pleasure Craft Operator Card (PCOC)